taknight-101/taknight-101.github.io/_posts/2024-02-28-realtime-chat.md

 ---

+## Realtime with AMB

-now , back again to our 2nd goal in this blog with the 2nd page in which we use AMB to achieve realtime chatting
+now, back again to our 2nd goal in this blog with the 2nd page in which we use AMB to achieve realtime chatting

 as seen below , the page is again simple and concise